Skill-Based Cohorting

-In lower and middle school, students are placed in different cohorts for math and reading based on their current skill level—rather than age—so they can learn at the right pace, with targeted instruction that meets their individual needs.
+In our Lower and Middle Schools, students are placed in cohorts for math and for reading based on their skill level rather than on their age.
+Our approach allows students learn at the most effective pace for them, with targeted instruction that meets their individual needs.

 The entire population of The Linder Academy is smaller than just a few classrooms in most other schools.